mcdonc/.nixconfig/videos/kernelpin/script.rst

       patch = ./roland.patch;
     }];

-- I cribbed this from the NixOS Wiki but it was for a 4.X kernel, so I just replaced the 4s with 5s and it worked.
+- I cribbed this from the kernel page on the NixOS Wiki but it was for a 4.X kernel, so I just replaced the 4s with 5s and it worked.
 The sha will of course be different if you don't use 5.15.55.

 - Note that even *this* isn't enough to not see the kernel rebuild from time to time, for reasons I haven't quite pinned down (no pun intended).
 I suspect